Counting modular forms by rationality field: Introduction

 \section{Introduction}

-In this paper, we present a new dataset of weight $2$ newforms with trivial nebentypus, prime level between $10^4$ and $2\cdot 10^6$, and rationality field degree $6$ or less.
-For these forms, we give the $q$-expansion up to at least the Sturm bound \cite{sturm}.
-For prime levels between $10^4$ and $10^6$, we verify that there is exactly one other Galois orbit of newforms (the ``large orbit'') in each Atkin--Lehner eigenspace, and thus have a description of all Galois orbits of newforms in this range.

-Our dataset builds on several others.
-All weight 2 classical modular forms with level at most $10^4$ were computed in \cite{bbbccdldlrsv}.
-All weight $2$ forms with rational coefficients and level at most $5 \cdot 10^5$ were computed by Cremona \cite{cremona,cremona:git}.
-Weierstrass equations for all elliptic curves of prime conductor less than $2\cdot 10^9$ were computed by Bennett, Gherga, and Rechnitzer \cite{bgr}.
-These datasets are available in the LMFDB \cite{lmfdb}.

-For a newform $f$, denote by $K_f$ its rationality field, i.e.\ the number field generated by its Hecke eigenvalues.
-Define the \textit{degree} and \textit{discriminant} of $f$ to be the degree and discriminant of $K_f/\Q$ respectively.
-Each number field which appears as $K_f$ for some form in our dataset is the only totally real number field of degree $6$ or less with discriminant $\text{Disc}(K_f)$.
-Unless mentioned otherwise, we always consider forms up to Galois conjugacy.
+Let $S_k(N) = S_k(\Gamma_0(N))$ be the space of holomorphic cusp forms of weight $k$ and level $N$ with trivial nebentypus.
+For a newform $f \in S_k(N)$, denote by $K_f$ its rationality field, i.e.\ the number field generated by its Hecke eigenvalues.
+Define the (\textit{rationality}) \textit{degree} and \textit{discriminant} of $f$ to be the degree and discriminant of $K_f/\Q$ respectively.
+In what follows, we always assume trivial nebentypus.

-\cref{table_summary} summarizes our dataset.
-We tabulate the number of forms of prime level in the ranges $1$ to $10^4$, $10^4$ to $10^6$, and $10^6$ to $2\cdot 10^6$, grouped by discriminant and Atkin--Lehner eigenvalue.
-We omit discriminants which do not appear in our dataset, even when there is newform of prime level less than $10^4$ with that discriminant.
-Throughout the paper we adopt the convention that a blank entry in a table means that the entry is $0$.